alecksandr26/Extreme-c/README.md

 # Extreme-c
-Just my code from the book extreme-c
+Just my code from the book extreme-c, about how to do OOP and other stuff.